Home > Bible

-In other cases, the teaching may not be found word-for-word elsewhere, but the concept is unquestionably taught elsewhere.
 Men who study these problems say these “significant variations” make up less than 1/1000 of the text of the New Testament.
 If all of them were put together, they would take up less than half a page.
-And none of them affect the total content of teaching of God’s word!
+And none of them affect the teaching of God’s word!

-(Material in this section is gathered mainly from: How We Got the Bible, by Neil Lightfoot; The Theme of the Bible, by Ferrell Jenkins; and A Book about the Book, by John Jarrett.)
+(Material in this section is gathered mainly from: The Journey from Texts to Translations, by Paul D. Wegner; How We Got the Bible, by Neil Lightfoot; The Theme of the Bible, by Ferrell Jenkins; and A Book about the Book, by John Jarrett.)